unifyai/orchestra/docs/concepts/runtime_routing.rst

 - :code:`lowest-ttft`
 - :code:`highest-tks-per-sec`

 That's about it!
-We will be making these modes much flexible in the comming weeks, allowing you to define more specific and fine-grained rules 🔎
+We will be making these modes much flexible in the coming weeks, allowing you to define more specific and fine-grained rules 🔎